Asymptotic Freeness of Unitary Matrices in Tensor Product Spaces for Invariant States: Background in Free Probability

 \subsection{Freeness with Amalgamation}

-The notion of freeness with amalgamation was introduced by Voiculescu as a generalization of freeness, see for example the first systematic reference \cite{vdn}.
-Athough the notion of asymptotic freeness with amalgamation is not widely used, it appears naturally in some contexts of limiting distributions of random matrices \cite{Sh96}, \cite[Section 9.2 and references therein]{msbook}.
+The notion of freeness with amalgamation was introduced by Voiculescu as a generalization of freeness---see for example \cite[Section 3.8]{vdn}---and appears naturally in several contexts of large random matrices.
+In particular, let us consider two matrices whose entries are non-commutative random variables in a space $(\A ,\phi )$.
+If the entries of the respective matrices are free, then the two matrices themselves are free with amalgamation over scalar matrices \cite[Section 9, Corollary 14]{msbook}.
+Together with the so-called linearization trick, this result gives a powerful method to compute the spectral distribution of self-adjoint $^*$-polynomials in free variables \cite[Section 10.3]{msbook}.
+Moreover, freeness with amalgamation over the diagonal holds for independent permutation invariant matrices with variance profiles \cite{Sh96,ACDGM21} and appear in the second order distribution of certain Wigner and deterministic matrices \cite{maleJOT}.

-In a $^*$-algebra $\A$, we pick a unital subalgebra $\B$ and we say that a unital linear functional $\E:\A\to\mathbb C$ is a \emph{conditional expectation} of $\A$ onto $\B$ if it satisfies $\E (abc) =a\E (b) c$ for all $a,c\in \B,~b\in\A$.
-In other words, $\E$ can be seen as an orthogonal projection of $\A$ onto $\B$ with respect to an appropriate scalar product arising from a state preserved by $\E$. $\E$ is not always guaranteed to exist; htowever, in the case of von Neumann algebras, there are systematic existence theorems.
+In a $^*$-algebra $\A$, we pick a unital subalgebra $\B$ and we say that a unital linear functional $\E:\A\to\B$ is a \emph{conditional expectation} of $\A$ onto $\B$ if it satisfies $\E (abc) =a\E (b) c$ for all $a,c\in \B,~b\in\A$.
+In other words, $\E$ can be seen as an orthogonal projection of $\A$ onto $\B$ with respect to an appropriate scalar product arising from a state preserved by $\E$. $\E$ is not always guaranteed to exist; however, in the case of von Neumann algebras, there are systematic existence theorems, and existence entails uniqueness.
+We mostly work in the context of finite dimensional algebras which are automatically von Neumann algebras, so the existence and uniqueness is granted in the cases of interest to us.
 For more details we refer to Theorem 4.2 of section IX-4 of \cite{MR1943006}.